hsayed21/json-i18n-key/README.md

 - **Multi-language Support**: Supports various languages like `en`, `ar`, or any other language files configured.
 - **Copilot AI Auto-Translate**: Automatically generate translation suggestions for new keys using GitHub Copilot AI, enhancing the translation workflow.
 - **Translation Path Configuration**: Customize your translation file paths and define the default language in your project’s settings.
+- **Search Keys and Values**: Search for keys or values that contain a specific string.

 ## How to Use